StrableD/ComposePreferences/README.md

 }
 ```

 You can provide your own ``DataStoreManager`` to the ``ProvideDataStoreManager`` if you don't want to use the default one.
-This can be done like this:
+For Android, this can be done like this:

 ```kotlin
 val Context.dataStore by preferencesDataStore(name = "settings")